 We expect all students to actively engage with their studies and to conduct themselves in an honest and peaceable manner at all times both on and off the University's campuses.
-Our Student Charter www.lboro.ac.uk/students/charter/ sets out our general expectations of you and what you can expect in return.
+Our Student Charter (www.lboro.ac.uk/students/charter/) is updated annually and sets out our general expectations of you and what you can expect in return.